which-crafter/bent-production-app/docs/mcp/README.md

    Should show: `"/home/shant/projects/bent-production-app/.mcp/bootstrap/intake.json"`

 **Important:** The `absolute_path` in the response confirms where the file was written.
 Always check this to ensure it's at the repo root, not under `tools/`.

+### Cursor Queue Execution Prompts

+Use these prompts so you never have to remember queue startup or execution steps.

+**A) Claim oldest queued task and execute.**

+> Claim the next task from the queue (use MCP `queue_dequeue`).
+Then execute the task per its body and post back with status and summary when done (use MCP `queue_postback`).

+**B) Claim oldest queued task and mark skipped (NO-OP).**

+> Claim the next task from the queue (use MCP `queue_dequeue`).
+Then post back immediately with status done and summary "Skipped per user request.
+No work performed." (use MCP `queue_postback`).
+Do not perform any work from the task body.

 ---